Characters: The Dreamstone

 - Horrible Judge of Character: They seem perfectly and utterly convinced the Urpneys are menacing and willing enforcers of evil.

-- Invincible Hero/Invincible Incompetent: While the competence of either side varies from episode to episode, the heroes usually win with next to no hardship at all.
+- Invincible Hero/Invincible Incompetent: While the competence of either side varies from episode to episode, the heroes usually have all the leverage and win with next to no hardship at all.
+Some later episodes gave them Worthier Opponents however.

 - Naughty Is Good: The children of the group are usually well behaved and kind intentioned, but can be rather boisterous and have an occasional habit of disobeying orders when no one is looking.